 \textbf{Rich data operations: auto-batching, structured access, etc. } Unified data representation enables a rich array of operations to support different data usage, allowing users to access any information in a structured manner.
 Figure~\ref{fig:ontology} (top left) shows API calls that get all dependency links in a sentence.
 Utilities such as \emph{auto-batching} and \emph{auto-padding} help aggregates relevant information (e.g., event embeddings) from individual data instances into tensors, which are particularly useful for neural modeling on GPUs.

 \textbf{Neural-symbolic hybrid modeling.} Unified data representations and rich data operations make it convenient to support hybrid modeling using both neural and symbolic features.
-Take retrieval for example, the framework offers retrieval processors (\S\ref{sec:language_processing}) that retrieve a coarse-grained candidate set with symbolic features (e.g., TF.IDF) first, and then refine the results with more expensive embedding-based re-ranking~\cite{Nogueira2019PassageRW}.
-Likewise, fast embedding based search is facilitated with the Faiss library~\cite{JDH17}.
+Take retrieval for example, the framework offers retrieval processors (\S\ref{sec:language_processing}) that retrieve a coarse-grained candidate set with symbolic features (e.g., TF-IDF) first, and then refine the results with more expensive embedding-based re-ranking~\cite{Nogueira2019PassageRW}.
+Likewise, fast embedding-based search is facilitated with the Faiss library~\cite{JDH17}.

 \textbf{Shared modeling approaches. } The uniform input/output representation for NLP tasks makes it easy to share the modeling approaches across diverse tasks.
-For example, similar to \newcite{Jiang2020}, all tasks involving the \texttt{Span} and \texttt{Link} data types as outputs (e.g., dependency parsing, relation extraction, coreference resolution) can potentially use the exact same neural network architecture for modeling.
+For example, similar to \citep{Jiang2020}, all tasks involving the \texttt{Span} and \texttt{Link} data types as outputs (e.g., dependency parsing, relation extraction, coreference resolution) can potentially use the exact same neural network architecture for modeling.
 Further with the standardized APIs of our framework, users can spawn models for all such tasks using the same code with minimal edits.
 Top right of Figure~\ref{fig:ontology} shows an example where the same relation extractor is implemented with dependency parser for a new task, and the only difference lies in accessing different data features.